Simple- immoral politicians are elected by immoral voters. The former cannot succeed without the latter.

 Daily Archives: 27 Feb 2017

-At Southeastern Seminary: This year is the 500th anniversary of Luther’s 95 Theses.
-Dr. Bruce Gordon from Yale divinity school will be talking with our own Dr. Stephen Eccher about how we can read theologians so far removed from our … Continue reading
+This year is the 500th anniversary of Luther’s 95 Theses.
+Dr. Bruce Gordon from Yale divinity school will be talking with our own Dr. Stephen Eccher about how we can read theologians so far removed from our time.
+It will be a great time to reflect on a key time in the history of the Protestant Church!
+Come and join us for great discussion and snacks.
+Where: Library Commons Area, Sign-up: Eventbrite.
+Organization: Library.
+Wednesday, March 15, 2017, 3:00 PM – 4:00 PM.Library – Commons Area.

 „Visibilis Ecclesia Christi, est congregatio eorum omnium, tam vere fidelium, quam hypocritarum qui profitentur purum Euangelium, fugientum impuram doctrinam, agnoscentum Christum unicum Summum caput Servatorum, Pontificem & Mediatorem, rite utentiu Sacramentis & clavibus Christo traditits.“ – Petrus Dathenus